-- As of 7:30 AM EDT, there are a total of 458,905 outages across the states of Louisiana, Texas, and Arkansas from Laura.
-Almost all customers in Mississippi and Tennessee have been restored. - A large number of transmission lines are out of service across the affected region and a number of transmissions towers were damaged by the storm.
-Restoration of transmission is a key priority to further enable subsequent phases of restoration. - For significantly damaged areas in southwest Louisiana and along the Texas-Louisiana border, full restoration could take over a week with some potentially long-term requirements, especially areas were the distribution system needs to be rebuilt and/or significant transmission impacts.
-In areas where full restoration may take several weeks, many customers may have power restored earlier.
-Additionally, a number of customers may not be able to receive power at this time. - DOE is working with industry partners to determine locations were outages may be extended. - Fluctuation in the outage numbers is expected and normal during large-scale restoration efforts. - Mutual assistance networks have been activated, with more than 29,000 personnel from 29 states, the District of Columbia, and Canada supporting restoration efforts. - Utilities follow an overall plan to restore service to customers.
-After power is restored to essential services and facilities critical to public health and safety, crews will focus on repairing lines that will return service to the largest number of customers in the least amount of time.
-Power is restored systematically to neighborhoods, industries, and businesses and then to individual homes and small groups of customers. - Responder lodging is a limiting factor for restoration efforts in some rural communities.
-DOE is working with FEMA and States to facilitate food and lodging for restoration crews. - As utilities in less-impacted areas complete restorations, they are coordinating release of crews with neighboring utilities to support efforts in the hardest-hit areas.
+- As of 7:30 AM EDT, there are a total of 363,163 outages across the states of Louisiana and Texas as a result of Laura. - A key priority is to restore damaged transmission segments, especially transmission segments located in coastal areas near the Texas-Louisiana border.
+Restoration of these lines, as well as other damaged transmission infrastructure, will further enable subsequent phases of restoration. - For the most significantly damaged areas in western Louisiana and along the Louisiana-Texas border, full restoration is expected to take over a week, with the potential for a multi-week restoration efforts in the hardest-hit areas were the distribution systems needs to be rebuilt and/or due to significant transmission impacts.
+In areas where full restoration may take several weeks, many customers may have power restored earlier. - A significant number of customers may not be able to receive power at this time due to damage to customer equipment and or damage to the customer's structure. - DOE is working with industry partners to determine locations were outages will be extended. - Fluctuation in the outage numbers is expected and normal during large-scale restoration efforts. - Mutual assistance networks have been activated, with more than 29,000 personnel from 29 states, the District of Columbia, and Canada supporting restoration efforts. - Extensive debris and continued flooding has hindered access to some locations. - Utilities follow an overall plan to restore service to customers.
+After power is restored to essential services and facilities critical to public health and safety, crews focus on repairing lines that will return service to the largest number of customers in the least amount of time.
+Power is restored systematically to neighborhoods, industries, and businesses and then to individual homes and small groups of customers. - As utilities in less-impacted areas complete restorations, they are coordinating release of crews with neighboring utilities to support efforts in the hardest-hit areas.

-Tropical Depression Laura Customer Power Outages as of 7:30 AM EDT 08/30/2020
+Laura Customer Power Outages as of 7:30 AM EDT 08/31/2020

 State Current Outages % of State Without Power Peak Outages % Restored from Peak

-Louisiana 358,018 16% 613,350 42%
+Louisiana 305,143 14% 613,350 50%

-Texas 89,595 <1% 299,096 70%
+Texas 58,020 <1% 299,096 81%

-Arkansas 11,292 <1% 48,829 77%

-Total 458,905 - - -
+Total 363,163 - - -

-The following states had fewer than 2,000 storm-related outages and have been removed from the table: Tennessee, Mississippi.
+\The following states had fewer than 2,000 storm-related outages and have been removed from the table: Tennessee, Mississippi, Arkansas.